 Specialized Belt Driven Motor

-Maybe, not as renown as other motor brands like Yamaha and Bosch, the Specialized Turbo line was fitted with Brose technology.
+Maybe, not as renowned as other motor brands like Yamaha and Bosch, the Specialized Turbo line was fitted with Brose technology.

 The experience of the German company comes from the development and manufacturing of mechatronic systems.

 The Turbo Levo motor was built to deliver the power needed for every situation.